 If the property is part of a unit title complex, the body corporate rules form part of the tenancy agreement.
 Landlords should tell tenants if the rules regulate water supply among the units.

-Who pays for water and wastewater charges
+Who pays for water charges

 - the property has a separate water meter

-What happens if water charges aren’t paid
+If water charges aren’t paid